Current Client? Get 2026 Plan Help Here

 One of the most misunderstood aspects of Medicare Advantage is the cost.
 With so many ads promoting low-premium plans, it’s easy to assume that Medicare is suddenly low-cost.

-But there’s a catch—and it’s one that surprises people every year.
+But there are additional things to consider.
 Even if you sign up for a Medicare Advantage plan, you’re still required to pay your Medicare Part B premium.
 In 2026, that premium is $202.90 per month for most beneficiaries.

 Let’s break down what this really means—and why the phrase “low-premium” doesn’t tell the full story.